 About EmpowerLit

-EmpowerLit was born from a passion to bridge gaps in education and create opportunities for children to thrive.
-When I moved to South Carolina, I was struck by how different the education system was compared to what I experienced growing up in the North.
-Schools here rarely hosted guest speakers or authors, and creative programs were often overlooked.
-Yet, South Carolina is consistently ranked among the states with the lowest test scores.
+EmpowerLit was born from a passion to bridge gaps in education and give children the tools to thrive.
+When founder Gina Casazza moved to South Carolina, she noticed a need: schools rarely hosted authors or guest speakers, and creative programs were often overlooked—yet the state consistently ranked among the lowest in test scores.

-When I realized many kids here lacked those same opportunities, I couldn’t ignore the question: What if budget wasn’t a barrier?
-What if every school could see the real impact of bringing in authors and speakers?
+Seeing that many children in South Carolina lacked these same opportunities, Gina began to ask: What if budget wasn’t a barrier?
+What if every school could witness the impact of bringing in authors and speakers?

 Founder